 There are the usual suspects when investigating the appearance of a foreign species: railroads, air travel, interstate highways, plant nurseries.
 But surveys of Key Field, the location of a regional airport, and Meridian's Naval Air Station didn't turn up any more plants.
 The highways and nurseries also turned out to be unlikely culprits.

 Rose Hill Cemetery offered the best explanation.
-In 1915, the Queen of the Gypsies, Kelly Mitchell, received a royal burial there — Rose Hill is known locally as Gypsy Cemetery — after dying of complications from childbirth.
+In 1915, a woman known as Queen of the Gypsies, Kelly Mitchell, received a royal burial there — Rose Hill is known locally as Gypsy Cemetery — after dying of complications from childbirth.

 Mitchell belonged to the Roma, a people believed to have originated in northern India, but who now live throughout the world.
-Traditionally, they are itinerant and live by seasonal work and fortune-telling.
+They are also widely known as "gypsies," a derogatory term.

 "Members of the Mitchell Tribe, at the time one of the largest in the country, came to Meridian from all parts of the United States to pay tribute: a newsreel was made and exhibited throughout the country relating the mystery and homage paid to a woman of high esteem as she made her final journey to be laid to rest," columnist Anne McKee wrote.

-Even now homage continues to be paid to the Queen, who has since been joined by other members of Gypsy royalty, McKee noted.
+Even now homage continues to be paid to the Queen, who has since been joined by other notable Roma individuals, McKee noted.
 The columnist quoted the cemetery director as saying he has found gifts, including a diet Coke and a sack from Burger King, left for her.
 [Top 10 Weird Ways We Deal With the Dead]

 Bryson believes visitors to the cemetery also brought the sedge along, unintentionally.